braaannigan/braaannigan.github.io/_posts/2018-01-26-bayesian_workshop.markdown

 ```
 In [6]
 ```
-where the 6 could be any number, it means that the code has run successfully.
+--where the 6 could be any number -- it means that the code has run successfully.

 If you see:
 ```